 The southern Khasi and Jaintia hills are humid and warm, crisscrossed by swift-flowing rivers and mountain streams.
 On the slopes of these hills, a species of Indian rubber tree with an incredibly strong root system thrives and flourishes.

-In order to make a rubber tree's roots grow in the right direction—say, over a river—the Khasis use betel nut trunks, sliced down the middle and hollowed out, to create root-guidance systems.
+In some places, such as around the village of Nongriat, betel nut trunks, sliced down the middle and hollowed out, are used to create root-guidance systems.
 The thin, tender roots of the rubber tree, prevented from fanning out by the betel nut trunks, grow straight out.
+The trunks also have the added advantage of providing the roots with additional nutrients as they decay.
 When they reach the other side of the river, they’re allowed to take root in the soil.
-Given enough time, a sturdy, living bridge is produced.
+Given enough time a sturdy, living bridge is produced.

 The root bridges can grow for as long as the organism they are a part of remains healthy, though they can take many years to initially become functional, the length of time being dependent on local conditions such as the health of the tree, the way the bridge is being grown, and the availability of nutrients in the soil that its being grown in.
 However, once root bridges become established, they’re extraordinarily strong—strong enough that some of them can support the weight of 50 or more people at a time.
 In fact, because they are alive and still growing, the bridges actually gain strength over time—and some of the ancient root bridges used daily by the people of the villages around Cherrapunji may be well over 500 years old.

 The roots bridges of southern Meghalaya come in a huge variety of shapes and sizes.
 They have been known to grow as long as 170 feet, and soar 80 feet above the streams they cross.
 Most living root bridges only have a single span, yet several have more than one, arranged as either as two parallel spans, or as two bridges stacked one over the other, such as the famous “Umshiang Double-Decker Root Bridge.”